Manufacturing Authorisations for veterinary medicines

 - the name and address of the recipient, where supplied

 - all certification provided by the QP related to the batch

 All records and certificates must be kept for at least five years from the date that the batch is placed on the market or one year after the expiry of the batch whichever is the longer.

 The ManA holder must comply with the European Commission document EMEA/410/01–Rev 2 Notes for guidance on minimising the risk of transmitting animal spongiform encephalopathy agents via veterinary medicinal products.

 GMP requirements for active substances as starting materials

 The Active Substance or Active Pharmaceutical Ingredient (API) must have been manufactured in accordance with Eudralex Volume 4, Part II.
 However, the following materials are exempted from full application of Part II, which relates to active substances:

 - substances that are used exclusively for topical application to the unbroken skin of animals and which are ectoparasiticidal, anti-bacterial or anti-fungal agents

-Only API from suppliers registered on the MA can be used to manufacture the veterinary medicine.
+You may only use API from suppliers registered on the MA to manufacture the veterinary medicine.

 The suitability of an API supplier must be evaluated by the ManA holder prior to use.
 This is usually obtained by: